AsqueInc/asque-media/README.md

 - [Typescript](https://www.typescriptlang.org/) is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 - [Prisma](https://www.prisma.io/) easy to integrate into your framework of choice, Prisma simplifies database access, saves repetitive CRUD boilerplate and increases type safety.
 Its the perfect companion for building production-grade, robust and scalable web applications.
 - [Postgres](https://www.postgresql.org/) is a powerful, open source object-relational database system with over 35 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
+- [Docker-compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container applications. simplifies the control of your entire application stack, making it easy to manage services, networks, and volumes in a single, comprehensible YAML configuration file.
+Then, with a single command, you create and start all the services from your configuration file.

 ## Installation